projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

 ASM-FN-05: A jump instruction shall not be used to jump out of a function
 =========================================================================

-This rule applies to both conditional jump and unconditional jump.
+This rule applies to both conditional jumps and unconditional jumps.

 Compliant example::